martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_Idea.md

 # Project Idea Pre-Writing Template
-*For initializing the PRD "Streamlined Argentic AI Workflow" with the Argentic Agent*
+*For initializing the PRD "Streamlined Agentic AI Workflow" with the Agentic Agent*

 **Creation Date:** [Date]
 **Idea Author:** [Your Name/ID]